Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Introduction

 In this paper, we investigate methods for detecting and characterizing distribution shift, with the hope of removing a critical stumbling block obstructing the safe and responsible deployment of machine learning in high-stakes applications.
-Faced with distribution shift, our goals are three-fold: (i) detect when distribution shift occurs from as few examples as possible; (ii) quantify the amount of shift; and (iii) characterize the shift in distribution, e.g. by identifying those samples from the test set that appear over-represented in the target data.
-This paper focuses principally on goal (i) and, to a lesser extent, (iii).
+Faced with distribution shift, our goals are three-fold: (i) detect when distribution shift occurs from as few examples as possible; (ii) characterize the shift, e.g. by identifying those samples from the test set that appear over-represented in the target data; and (iii) provide some guidance on whether the shift is harmful or not.
+As part of this paper we principally focus on goal (i) and explore preliminary approaches to (ii) and (iii).

 We investigate shift detection through the lens of statistical two-sample testing.
-We wish to test the equivalence of the \emph{source} distribution (from which training data is sampled) and \emph{target} distribution (from which real-world data is sampled).
+We wish to test the equivalence of the \emph{source} distribution $p$ (from which training data is sampled) and \emph{target} distribution~$q$ (from which real-world data is sampled).
 For simple univariate distributions, such hypothesis testing is a mature science.
-However, best practices for two sample tests with high-dimensional (e.g., image) data remain an open question.
+However, best practices for two sample tests with high-dimensional (e.g. image) data remain an open question.
 While off-the-shelf methods for kernel-based multivariate two-sample tests are appealing, they scale badly with dataset size and their statistical power is known to decay badly with high ambient dimension \citep{ramdas2015decreasing}.

-One natural approach (to ML practitioners) might be to train a classifier to distinguish between source and target examples.
-Given class-balanced holdout samples, we can pronounce the data shifted if our classifier can recognizes the domain with significantly greater than $50\%$ accuracy.
-Analyzing the simple case where one wishes to test the means of two Gaussians, \citet{ramdas2016classification} recently showed that the power of a classification-based two-sample test using Fisher's Linear Discriminant Analysis classifier achieves minimax rate-optimal performance.
-However, the performance of classifier-based approaches has not been characterized (either theoretically or empirically) for the complex high-dimensional data distributions on which modern machine learning is routinely deployed.
-Providing this empirical analysis is the key contribution of this paper.
-Throughout, to avoid confusion, we denote any source-vs-target classifier a \emph{domain classifier} and refer to classifiers trained (on source data) for the original classification task as a \emph{label classifier}.